-A practicing physician who gives personal instruction, training, and supervision to a medical student or young physician (assigned for each clinical clerkship clerkship).
+A practicing physician who gives personal instruction, training, and supervision to a medical student or young physician (assigned for hours for the course.

 The cumulative points earned in a given program for coursework completed and grade(s) earned.
-Points are calculated by multiplying the Quality numeric grade (in the DO program) or the assigned quality points based on the letter grade (MSBS program) by the number of credit
+Points are calculated by multiplying the Quality numeric grade (in the DO program) or the assigned quality points based on the letter grade (MSBS program) by the number of credit Points